Wubuntu88/CarND-Advanced-Lane-Lines/writeup_submission.md

 np.save(file='saved_data_to_calibrate_images/dist.npy', arr=dist)
 ```

-To undistort and image, I would use the following procedure:
+To undistort an image, I would use the following procedure:
 1) Load the camera matrix and distortion coefficients.
 2) Load the image and do any color channel swapping if necessary (e.g. bgr -> rgb)
 3) use the ```cv2.undistort(rgb_image, mtx, dist, None, mtx)``` method, which returns the undistorted image.